Sign up for our newsletter to receive CPAP tips and special offers!

 Cleaning and changing filters is the only maintenance required for a CPAP machine.

 The filters are located at the back of the machine at the air intake.
-The image below shows the black foam filter at the back of the Everest 3 CPAP Machine.

 In what order do I insert the filters?

-- If using both a foam and paper filter, the white paper filter is inserted into the filter area first.
+If using both a foam and paper filter, the white paper filter is inserted into the filter area first.
 Some paper filters use the same material on both sides and either side can face into the machine.
 Other paper filters may have a plastic mesh side and a soft, fuzzy side.
 Insert the mesh side facing into the machine and the fuzzy side facing out of the machine as shown in the image below.